Zeeeepa/xyops/docs/data-structures.md

 ## Bucket.modified

-The Epoch timestamp when the bucket was last modified.
+The Unix timestamp when the bucket was last modified.

 ## Bucket.created

-The Epoch timestamp when the bucket was created.
+The Unix timestamp when the bucket was created.

 ## Bucket.revision